Skip to main content

 The challenge

-AFFMS II, used by every uniformed airman, records fitness assessment results to ensure that airmen are fit for duty.
-At any moment, airmen need to be able to perform physically-demanding activities, from hasty vehicle recoveries to casualty evacuations.
-AFFMS II generates reports that airmen can view and download to include as supporting documentation for requests, award packages, etc. Most of the 500,000+ airmen need to access this site 3–5 times a year.
+AFFMS II records fitness assessment results to ensure that airmen are fit for duty.
+At any moment, airmen need to be able to perform physically demanding activities, from hasty vehicle recoveries to casualty evacuations.
+Most of the 500,000+ airmen who rely on the system need to access it three to five times a year.

 Every uniformed airman should be physically fit, regardless of age, gender, or duty assignment.
 Physical fitness directly and positively impacts health, general fitness, duty performance, and mission readiness.

-The physical fitness assessment results generated by AFFMS II are used for a variety of critical functions.
-They’re referenced when airmen are considered for certain awards or promotions, and are routinely included in Officer and Enlisted Performance Reviews (OPRs, EPRs).
-Airmen who get “unsatisfactory” scores on their fitness assessments can’t be deployed.
-Some base commanders even ask for assessment reports before granting leave.
-In sum: It’s essential that airmen are able to effectively use AFFMS II on a regular basis.
+The fitness reports AFFMS II generates carry real consequences.
+They’re referenced when airmen are considered for awards or promotions and are routinely included in Officer and Enlisted Performance Reviews.
+Airmen who receive “unsatisfactory” scores can’t be deployed.
+Some base commanders ask for assessment reports before granting leave.
+In short, it’s essential that airmen can effectively use AFFMS II on a regular basis.

 The solution